modl-uclouvain/randomcarbon/README.md

 ## Random generation

 The random generation consists in adding atoms, one by one, to the unit cell.
 While doing this the symmetry spacegroup need to be conserved.
 The evolution of the structures can be performed in different ways through the [evolvers](randomcarbon/evolution/evolvers/).
 This random generation can be driven in the good direction imposing some constraint on the generated structures with the help of [blockers](randomcarbon/evolution/blockers), [conditions](randomcarbon/evolution/conditions) and [filters](randomcarbon/evolution/filters).
-The main constraints are the distance from the template, the number of nearest neighbor and the maximum energy per atom.
+The main constraints are the distance from the template, the number of nearest neighbors and the maximum energy per atom.

-The generated structures are saved in Json format as python dictionaries and may be stored either locally or online on mongodb through [pymongo](https://pymongo.readthedocs.io/en/stable/).
+The generated structures are saved in Json format as python dictionaries and may be stored either locally or in a MongoDB database through [pymongo](https://pymongo.readthedocs.io/en/stable/).

 ## Genetic algorithm

-The genetic algorithm is based on the implementation of the genetic algorithm in [ASE](https://wiki.fysik.dtu.dk/ase/ase/ga/ga.html).
+The genetic algorithm is based on the one implemented in [ASE](https://wiki.fysik.dtu.dk/ase/ase/ga/ga.html).
 The growth, reduction and mixing of the structures operations have been adapted to fit with the requirements of the present work.
-With respect to the operations available for the random generation, here some evolver that moves atoms, and merges two or more structures have been added.
+With respect to the operations available for the random generation, here some evolvers that move atoms, and merge two or more structures have been added.

 ## Templates geometry